APSC CCE Syllabus, 2025: Exam Pattern & Syllabus of APSC Prelims & Mains

 – Autonomous Councils and their customary laws

-– State Human Rights Commission addressing human rights concerns.
+– State Human Rights Commission addresses human rights concerns.

 – State Election Commission managing elections.